muthumala19/privacy-policies/kids_universe/kids_universe_privacy_policy.md

 **Children's Privacy**

-Our app is directed at children under the age of 13.
-We do not knowingly collect personal information from children under 13 otherthan asking to sign in with a google account.
-If you believe we have inadvertently collected such information, please contact us, and we will promptly delete it.
+Our Service is intended for a general audience, including users under the age of 13.
+We are committed to protecting the privacy of our young users and complying with relevant regulations, such as the Children's Online Privacy Protection Act (COPPA).

+- We do not knowingly collect personally identifiable information from anyone under the age of 13 without obtaining verifiable parental consent.

+- Parents or guardians can review the personal information we collect from their child, request its deletion, and refuse any further collection of information by contacting us.

+- We take appropriate measures to protect the confidentiality, security, and integrity of personal information collected from users under the age of 13.

+- If you have any questions or concerns about your child's information or believe that we have collected personal information from your child without parental consent, please contact us immediately.

+Thank you for trusting us with your child's privacy.
+We are dedicated to providing a safe and enjoyable experience for all users under the age of 13 on our platform.

 **Changes to This Privacy Policy**